moeen-mahmud/osmynt/apps/docs/src/content/index.md

 ---
 layout: default
 title: Osmynt Documentation
-description: "Secure, Git-powered, Realtime DM for code blocks ⚡"
+description: "Secure, Git-powered, Realtime DM for code blocks"
 ---

-# Osmynt Documentation ⚡
+# Osmynt

-> **Secure, Git-powered, Realtime DM for code blocks**
+### Secure, Git-powered, Realtime DM for code blocks ⚡

 Welcome to the Osmynt documentation!
 Osmynt is a VS Code extension that brings seamless, secure, end-to-end encrypted code sharing directly into your editor.
 No context switching, no workflow disruption - just pure developer experience.